DEFRA/software-development-standards/standards/node.md

 ### Versions

-* Be aware of the Node.js [support timeline](https://nodejs.org/en/about/releases).
+* Be aware of the [Node.js support timeline](https://nodejs.org/en/about/releases).
-* Keep on Active LTS (10.x at the time of writing).
+* Keep on Active LTS versions.
-* Don't drop behind Maintenance LTS (8.x at the time of writing).
+* Don't drop behind Maintenance LTS versions.
+Projects older than this will be considered unmaintainable and unsupportable until brought up to an appropriate version.
-* Don't progress beyond Active LTS.
+* Don't progress beyond Active LTS versions.

 ### Package Management
 * Use NPM.